aaronpowell/aaronpowell.github.io/src/documents/posts/2010-09-12-javascript-eventmanager.md

---- cson
+---
   title: "An EventManager in JavaScript"
   metaTitle: "An EventManager in JavaScript"
   description: "Having disconnected eventing in JavaScript using a simple little framework"
   revised: "2010-09-13"
   date: "2010-09-12"
-tags: ["javascript","javascript-eventmanager","web"]
+  tags:
+    - "javascript"
+    - "javascript-eventmanager"
+    - "web"
   migrated: "true"
-urls: ["/javascript-eventmanager"]
+  urls:
+    - "/javascript-eventmanager"
-summary: """
+  summary: ""

-"""
 ---
 ## Overview